 The TROPESS activity leverages innovations pioneered by the Tropospheric Emission Spectrometer (TES) team in combining data from multiple satellites to form a common retrieval framework, which is known as the MUlti-SpEctra, MUlti-SpEcies, Multi-SEnsors (MUSES) science data processing system (MUSES-SDPS).
 This framework has been applied to a combined suite of hyper-spectral thermal infrared, near-infrared, and ultraviolet instruments to generate ESDRs of Earth's tropospheric composition, including ozone, carbon monoxide, and water vapor deuterium.
-These ESDRs have accuracies superior to composition measurements derived from any single instrument, and these data are based on optimal estimation retrievals, which include critical diagnostics such as observation operators and uncertainty metrics sufficient for assimilation into Earth system models.
+The ESDRs resulting from combinations of instruments/wavelength regions have increased sensitivity to the lower troposphere relative to composition measurements derived from any single instrument.

-1.3 Data Disclaimer
+0 1.3 Data Disclaimer

-While an atmospheric profile of these species is provided from the surface to the top-ofatmosphere, the user should primarily focus their analyses on the vertical range where the sensitivity of the measurements is greatest.
+While atmospheric profiles of these species are provided from the surface to the top-ofatmosphere, the user should primarily focus their analyses on the vertical range where the sensitivity of the measurements is greatest.
 That sensitivity can vary, and should be diagnosed from the averaging kernel (Bowman et al., 2002).
 For most species, peak sensitivity is in the free troposphere.
 However, for some species, such as NH3, the sensitivity is in the lower troposphere.